 - 4 large eggs separated

-- 2 cups all-purpose flour, makes sure to stir it and fluff before measuring (9 oz/250 grams)
+- 2 cups all-purpose flour, measured after aerating well or best to weigh 250 grams (9 oz/250 grams)

 - Food coloring -- red green and yellow (I recommend the Wilton paste)